dnlbowers/blackjack/TESTING.md

 ![JSHint Warnings](docs/screenshots/jshint-errors.png)

-Some research into this error revealed just a cautionary warning and not an error.
-The use of forEach resolved this warning.
+Some research into this error revealed just a cautionary warning and not an error and the use of forEach resolved this warning.
+The final metrics returned by JSHint were:

+* There are 48 functions in this file.

+* Function with the largest signature take 3 arguments, while the median is 0.

+* Largest function has 44 statements in it, while the median is 5.

+* The most complex function has a cyclomatic complexity value of 15 while the median is 1.

 ### **Lighthouse Scores**
 #### **Test conditions**